OrthoReb/ZelMate-ZelNode-Guide/README.md

 * **ZelNode Alias - Can name the ZelNode anything you like (E.g.: trial123Basic1)**
 * **Address (IP:Port Number) - The IP address & port (16125) of your ZelNode VPS/server**
-* **ZelNode Key - Swing will auto-populate this field**
+* **ZelNode Key - ZelMate will auto-populate this field**
-* **ZelNode Output - Swing will automatically populate the dropdown with transactions that match the collateral for an address (E.g. after you send EXACTLY 10,000 Zel to an address for a Basic, etc.).
+* **ZelNode Output - ZelMate will automatically populate the dropdown with transactions that match the collateral for an address (E.g. after you send EXACTLY 10,000 Zel to an address for a Basic, etc.).
 ZelNode Address and ZelNode Amount will auto-populate so you can ensure you chose the correct ZelNode Output for the ZelNode tier you want to set up.**
 * **Copy the ZelNode Key into Notepad for use later when setting up ZelNode VPS/server**

 ***